silx-kit/silx-training/software_engineering/2_Git/index.rst

 * github intend to open itself to services, gitlab intend to embed them.
 Usage is the same but philosophy is different.
 * The amount of the acquirement by Microsoft show the importance of github on the today life of the developer.
   As a consequence thousands of project has move from github to gitlab.
 (50000 after a week)
+* gitlab is free and open source.
+But has big compamies behind (nas, bayer, siemens...)

 ----